Nekromantik: Development

-Buttgereit had previously directed featurettes in Super 8 format, but this was his first feature-length film.
+This was the first feature-length film directed by Buttgereit who had previously only done featurettes in Super 8 format.
 Buttgereit and co-writer Franz Rodenkirchen conceived the basic concept of the film while discussing the relationship between love, sex, and death.
 The idea to connect an orgasm to the moment of death, somebody actually enjoying his own death, was part of their initial ideas.

 Filming

 The film was a no budget film, with inexpensive special effects.
 The film makes use of actual animal intestines and the eyeballs of pigs.
-The rabbit-related scene used documentary-style footage of a professional rabbit breeder at work.
+The rabbit-related scene uses documentary-style footage of a professional rabbit breeder at work.

 Music

 The original musical score for the film was composed by Hermann Kopp, Bernd Daktari Lorenz and John Boy Walton.

 Analysis

-According to Bartlomiej Paszylk, the film revealed its roots in amateur film techniques through use of poor acting and inferior cinematography.
-What actually made it a "must-see" for horror fans were its taboo-breaking scenes and dwelling in filthy, disgusting subjects.
+According to Bartłomiej Paszylk, the film revealed its roots in amateur film techniques through the use of poor acting and inferior cinematography.
+What actually made it a "must-see" for horror fans were its taboo-breaking scenes and dwelling on filthy, disgusting subjects.
 According to Kris Vander Lugt, in terms of genre Nekromantik is a mix of elements from several genres: splatter film, "schlock" film, black comedy, exploitation film, and softcore pornography.
 The title itself implies a mix of death (necro-) and romance.
 The film then serves as both an ode to necrophilia and an attack on the perceptions of morality of the bourgeoisie.

 Other than his hobby of collecting specimens from corpses, Rob is depicted as a typical member of the German working class.
 On the other hand, the company which employs him has fascist allusions in its naming and emblem.
 When Rob loses his job, his romance with Betty also ends.
 She berates him for his lack of both money and manliness.
 Then she abandons him, introducing the themes of emotional and financial impotence.